This guide will make your search for the perfect kitesurfing wetsuit simple.

 It’s one of the warmer kitesurfing wetsuits we’ve come across; especially when you compare the cost of this one with more expensive brands.

-And if warm is what you’re after, take a look at their fully sealed limestone neoprene 5/4 hooded full suit.
+And if warm is what you’re after, take a look at their fully sealed limestone neoprene 5/4 hooded full suit, currently offered with a 20% discount on USoutdoor’s store.
 It’s made with eco-friendly ‘Superprene’ Japanese limestone which is designed to be extra durable while remaining lightweight.
 It’s also reinforced on the chest with watertight smoothskin and on the knees with extra padding.

 Rip Curl Flash Bomb